ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: Acknowledgment

-During the preparation of this work the authors used Claude 3.7 Sonnet in order to proofread and improve readability and language of the work.
-After using this tool/service, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.
+During the preparation of this work the authors used Claude Sonnet 4 in order to help with latex commands and proofread the work.
+After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.